 Perhaps the working-class pedigree of Mr. Perazzi and Mr. Fabbri influenced their mission, but the focus of their new venture, called Perazzi, was to modernize manufacturing practices employed by the “English best” gun makers in order to fabricate high-quality long guns affordable to most Italians.

-An early assignment came from Italian sports shooter, Ennio Mattarelli.
+An early assignment came from Italian sports shooter, Ennio Matterelli.
 Although he attained success with a Belgian Browning, he recruited the two Italian gunsmiths to render a trap gun for the 1964 Tokyo Olympics that would meet his rigorous specifications.
-With it, Mr. Mattarelli established a new record of 198/200 and won a gold medal.
+With it, Mr. Matterrelli established a new record of 198/200 and won a gold medal.

 A portion of the factory where Perazzi shotgun components are fitted and assembled.